lukaszdobrzynski/Library/README.md

 - any patron with more than two overdue checkouts will not be allowed to place a hold
 - a book can be checked out for up to 60 days
 - a daily sheet is used to monitor expiring checkouts

+It is worth emphasizing that *The Library* does not cover the domain discovery process.
+The techniques available for gathering knowledge about the problem space such as event storming or user story mapping are outside the scope of the project.
+Instead, *The Library*'s domain structure is largely informed by the widely recognized [ddd-by-examples / library](https://github.com/ddd-by-examples/library) repository.
+The domain analysis, context distillation or semantic examination for all the requirements have been well-described there and can provide valuable insights into *The Library*'s core functionality, business logic or some of the implementation decisions.
+Therefore, it is strongly recommended to become familiar with the `ddd-by-examples / library`'s domain description to better understand the practices that underpin *The Library*'s design and approach.<br/>

 ## Application ports